 Read on to learn more.

-- Using Yohimbe as a supplement can seriously affect blood pressure and heart rate.
+- Yohimbe might work as a pre-workout to boost fat burning, which increases blood flow, and heart rate.

 Can Yohimbine Work as a Pre-Workout?